taikoxyz/taiko-mono/packages/protocol/docs/analysis/kaveyjoe-Analysis.md

 L2 EIP-1559 fee = L2 EIP-1559 tip (goes to the proposer) + L2 EIP-1559 base fee (goes to the Taiko DAO).

-Once a proposer has collected enough transactions, most probably including and ordering them with the intent to generate a (maxim) profit, they create a block.
+Once a proposer has collected enough transactions, most probably including and ordering them with the intent to generate a (maximum) profit, they create a block.

 - Profit means that for the proposer, the sum of transaction fees (L2 tx fees) from the block is larger than L1 tx fee + prover fee + EIP-1559 base fee.